sandialabs/sceptre-phenix-apps/src/python/phenix_apps/apps/scorch/disruption/README.md

         interface: <string>  # (Optional) Name of interface to use to launch the attack on this particular target.
 Default: "eth0"
   physical:
     start_delay: <float>
     opc_hostname: <string>  # (REQUIRED) Hostname of OPC server VM in the topology.
-Required if the scenario will be sending commands via OPC.
+Required if the disruption will be sending commands via OPC.
-    opc_port: <integer>  # (Optional) OPC-UA port for scenario script to use.
+    opc_port: <integer>  # (Optional) OPC-UA port for disruption script to use.
 Default: 4840
     script_path: <string>
     results_path: <string>
     scenario_path: <string>